houstonle/CLI-shell-interface/README.md

 Commands:

 exit
->End the execution of shell379.
+>End the execution.
 Wait until all processes initiated by the shell are complete.
 Print out the total user and system time for all processes run by the shell.